mvpdw06/currency-bot/README.md

 # Telegram currency bot

-Try to create a Telegram bot to auto get current Japan currency and reply.
+Try to create a Telegram bot to auto get current Japan and Unite State currency and reply.

 ## Base